-c) Auditing and Enforcement Requirements - The State must audit the education-related affidavit for each certified appraiser selected in the sampling procedure.
-The following minimum standards apply to these audits:

-- Each affidavit audit must be completed within 60 days from the date the renewed credential is issued; - The State must determine that the education courses claimed conform to AQB Criteria, and that the appraiser successfully completed each course; - When a State determines that a certified appraiser does not meet the AQB's minimum continuing education criteria, the State must take appropriate action in the most expeditious manner to suspend the appraiser's eligibility to perform appraisals in Federally related transactions and to notify the ASC expeditiously, by email or fax, of that fact so that the appraiser's record on the National Registry can be updated appropriately; and - If a State determines that more than ten percent of the audited appraisers failed to meet the AQB Criteria, the State must take remedial action to address the apparent weakness of its affidavit process.
+- c) Auditing and Enforcement Requirements The State must audit the continuing education-related affidavit for each certified appraiser selected in the sampling procedure.
+The following minimum standards apply to these audits: - Each affidavit audit must be completed within 60 days from the date the renewed credential is issued; - The State must determine that the education courses claimed conform to AQB Criteria, and that the appraiser successfully completed each course; - When a State determines that a certified appraiser does not meet the AQB's minimum continuing education criteria, the State must take appropriate action in the most expeditious manner to suspend the appraiser's eligibility to perform appraisals in Federally related transactions.
+Also, the State must notify the ASC expeditiously, by email or fax, of that fact so that the appraiser's record on the National Registry can be updated appropriately; and - If a State determines that more than ten percent of the audited appraisers failed to meet the AQB Criteria, the State must take remedial action to address the apparent weakness of its affidavit process.
 Possible actions could include: auditing the affidavit submissions of every certified appraiser in the renewing population; abandoning the affidavit process; and/or prominently publishing the names of appraisers failing the audit to improve deterrence.
-The ASC will determine on a case-by-case basis whether remedial actions were effective and acceptable. - d) List of Education Courses A State that accepts continuing education-related affidavits for certified appraisers must require that a listing of courses be included with the affidavit.
-The listing needs to include only the name, hours, and dates attended for each course.

-e) Documentation - To ensure that the ASC can determine State compliance with these standards, a State needs to maintain adequate documentation to support its affidavit renewal and audit procedures and actions.
+The ASC will determine on a case-by-case basis whether remedial actions were effective and acceptable. - d) List of Education Courses To promote accountability and deter fraud, we encourage States that accept continuing education-related affidavits for certified appraisers to require that the appraiser also submit a listing of courses to support the affidavit. - e) Documentation To ensure that the ASC can determine State compliance with these standards, a State needs to maintain adequate documentation to support its affidavit renewal and audit procedures and actions.